samuelheinrich/fortigate-csv-fwrule-gen.ps/README.md

-# fortigate-csv-fwrule-gen
+# fortigate-csv-fwrule-gen.ps
-generates CLI syntax from CSV Input
+this ps script generates CLI syntax from CSV Input works with FortiOS 6.x and higher